-WNYC partners with the Tribeca Film Festival to bring you exclusive recordings of panels, discussions and interviews.
-Hear conversations about the festival's selected films, as well as the entertainment industry at large, with such luminary voices as Aaro
+WNYC is partnering with the Tribeca Film Festival for the second year in a row to bring exclusive recordings of panels, discussions and interviews straight to your podcast feed.
+Hear conversations about the festival’s selected films, as well as the entertainment industry at large, with such luminary voices as George Lucas, Courtney Love, and Christopher Nolan.
+Find the full selection of talks here, along with 2014’s panels, and subscribe to the podcast to hear them all.

 Brad Bird, director of The Incredibles and Ratatouille, first caught the attention of Disney after making his first animated film at age 14.
 Now one of the premier filmmakers in the Pixar camp, Bird is going live-action with the upcoming blockbuster Tomorrowland, based on the Disney park attraction.